TransBioInfoLab/coMethDMR/README.md

 ### Bioconductor Version
-The `coMethDMR::` package has been accepted to the [Bioconductor](https://bioconductor.org/) repository of R packages.
-It will be included in version 3.15 (April 2022 release).
-To install [this version](https://www.bioconductor.org/packages/devel/bioc/html/coMethDMR.html), please use the following code:
+The `coMethDMR::` package has been included in the [Bioconductor](https://bioconductor.org/) repository of R packages.
+To install [this version](https://www.bioconductor.org/packages/release/bioc/html/coMethDMR.html), please use the following code:
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")